The Impact of Language & Respectful Storytelling.

 “My step father influenced my young siblings by telling them that my condition was contagious and that they should keep away from me.
 They were always laughing at me.” ~ Mercy

-CCBRT provides counseling and therapy to address the emotional and psychological scars left by fistula, and conducts national awareness raising campaigns to battle the misconceptions surrounding the condition.
+Thanks to your support, and the support of partners, CCBRT Disability Hospital can provide counseling and therapy to address the emotional and psychological scars left by fistula.
+They also conduct national awareness raising campaigns to battle the misconceptions surrounding the condition.
 Coordinating one of the largest comprehensive fistula programs in the world, over 1,000 women were served through CCBRT’s program in 2016.
-Since 2007, 100 women have been empowered with the skills and confidence to start their own business and build a new life after fistula through training at the Mabinti Centre.

 Fistula in her words